-The professional service fee for the consultation provided by the pharmacist.
+• The professional service fee for the consultation (which for the period of 2023/24 will be £9.82) provided by the pharmacist.

 Consultations not leading to a supply of medicines will be reimbursed for the professional fee.
-Where multiple medicines are supplied at one consultation, one consultation form should be completed and one consultation fee claimed.
+Where multiple medicines are supplied at one consultation, one consultation form should be completed, and one consultation fee claimed.